aaronpowell/aaronpowell.github.io/src/content/posts/2020-03-02-making-it-easier-to-work-with-local-npm-packages.md

 When you look at npm's docs it says that I should be using [`npm link`](https://docs.npmjs.com/cli-commands/link.html) to setup a symlink between the code I want and the `node_modules` folder in my application, but I've always struggled to get it working right, and that's probably because symlinks on Windows aren't quite as simple as on \*nix (and maybe I've been burnt too many times to trust them! 🤣).

 But, I found a simpler solution!
-It turns out that in your `package.json`'s `dependencies' (and`devDependencies`) rather than specifying a package version you can specify a file system path, like so:
+It turns out that in your `package.json`'s `dependencies` (and`devDependencies`) rather than specifying a package version you can specify a file system path, like so:

 ```json
 {